Goldman Sachs files for active ETFs, joins Wall Street bank trend

-NEW YORK, Sept 22 (Reuters) - Goldman Sachs Group Inc has laid the groundwork to launch actively managed exchange-traded funds, becoming the latest Wall Street bank to set its sights on the fast-growing market.
+NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) has laid the groundwork to launch actively managed exchange-traded funds, becoming the latest Wall Street bank to set its sights on the fast-growing market.

 The company late on Friday sought permission from the U.S. Securities and Exchange Commission to introduce what could be a series of active ETFs, according to the filing, which names an equity dividend ETF as its initial fund.